philips-software/TextSimilarityProcessor/README.md

 ====================
 [INSTALL.md](INSTALL.md)

+`pip install similarity-processor`

 Usage & Configuration
 ====================
 1. How to use the tool from the source code:
 --------

 From any editor which support Python (pref: pycharm, set similarity_processor and text-de-duplication_monitoring as root by right clicking and selecting option)

 Make sure to set the right python interpreter and make sure it lists all the packages mentioned as mandate.